Iraqis in Iran: Culture

 Iran's connection with Iraq dates back to antiquity.
-The Parthian Iranians and Sassanid Persians placed their capital at Ctesiphon, 20 mi from present-day Baghdad.
+The Parthian Iranians and Sasanian Persians placed their capital at Ctesiphon, 20 mi from present-day Baghdad.
 It is believed to have been the largest city in the world from 570 to 637 A.D.

-The Iranian Ambassador to Iraq recently announced that Iran is committed to working with Iraqi national and provincials governments on a restoration of the great palace at Ctesiphon.
+The Iranian Ambassador to Iraq recently announced that Iran is committed to working with Iraqi national and provincials governments on a restoration of Taq Kasra in Ctesiphon.